$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

-In this Letter, we present a measurement of inclusive $\psi({\rm 2S})$ production, carried out by ALICE in Pb--Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV.
-The $\psi({\rm 2S})$ is studied by means of its decay to muon pairs in the region $2.5<y<4$ and down to $p_{\rm T} = 0$.
-Results are given on the (double) ratio of production cross sections between the $\psi({\rm 2S})$ and J/$\psi$, as well as on the $\psi({\rm 2S})$ $R_{\rm AA}$.
+In this Letter, we present results on inclusive $\psi({\rm 2S})$ production, obtained by ALICE in Pb--Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV.
+The $\psi({\rm 2S})$ is studied by means of its decay to muon pairs in the region $2.5<y<4$ and down to zero $p_{\rm T}$.
+Measurements of the (double) ratio of production cross sections between the $\psi({\rm 2S})$ and J/$\psi$, as well as of the $\psi({\rm 2S})$ $R_{\rm AA}$, are given.
 The ALICE detector is described extensively in Refs.~\cite{Aamodt:2008zz,Abelev:2014ffa}.
-In particular, muon detection is carried out by a forward spectrometer consisting of a 3~Tm dipole magnet, a system of two hadron absorbers, five tracking (Cathode Pad Chambers) and two triggering (Resistive Plate Chambers) stations.
+In particular, muon detection is carried out by a forward spectrometer consisting of a 3~Tm dipole magnet, a system of two hadron absorbers, and five tracking (Cathode Pad Chambers) and two triggering (Resistive Plate Chambers) stations.
 The minimum-bias (MB) trigger is obtained as a coincidence of signals from the two V0 scintillator arrays ($-3.7<\eta < -1.7$ and $2.8 <\eta< 5.1$), also used for the rejection of beam--gas interactions and for the determination of the centrality of the collisions (see below).

-The data analyzed in this Letter were collected in 2015 and 2018, and correspond to an integrated luminosity $L_{\rm int}\sim 750$ $\mu {\rm b}^{-1}$.
+The data analyzed in this Letter were collected in 2015 and 2018 and correspond to an integrated luminosity $L_{\rm int}\sim 750$ $\mu {\rm b}^{-1}$.
 The collisions were classified from central to peripheral according to the decreasing energy deposition in the V0 detectors, which can be related to the degree of geometric overlap of the colliding nuclei~\cite{ALICE:2013hur,ALICE-PUBLIC-2018-011}.
-Events were recorded using a dimuon trigger, given by the coincidence of a MB trigger together with the detection of two opposite-sign tracks in the triggering system of the muon spectrometer.
+Events were recorded using a dimuon trigger, given by the coincidence of a MB trigger together with the detection of a pair of particles with opposite charges in the triggering system of the muon spectrometer.
 The trigger algorithm applies a non-sharp $p_{\rm T}$ threshold, which has 50\% efficiency at 1 GeV/$c$ and becomes fully efficient ($>98$\%) for $p_{\rm T}> 2$ GeV/$c$.
 Selection criteria were applied at the single muon and muon pair levels (see Ref.~\cite{ALICE:2018bdo} for details).
-In particular, tracks reconstructed in the tracking system were required to point to the interaction vertex and to match a corresponding track in the trigger system.
-The radial position of the tracks at the end of the front absorber must be in the range $17.6<R<89.5$ cm and their pseudorapidity range within $-4<\eta_{\mu}<-2.5$.
-Opposite-sign dimuons were selected in the rapidity interval $2.5<y<4$~\footnote{Due to the symmetry of the collision system, a positive sign notation was adopted.}.
+Opposite-sign dimuons were selected in the rapidity interval $2.5<y<4$.